jdeehh/100-days-of-code/r1-log.md

 Day 2 #100DaysOfCode finished off the Unit converter app today, although I still need to do some refactoring to make it drier.

 ### R1D3
+Day 3 - Set up layout for Password Generator app and have added respository here - will add JS tomorrow